evidentlyai/evidently/docs/book/get-started/tutorial.md

 That is what we do now to generate the first report.
 Let us split the data in half, and treat the first 75 rows as reference, and the remaining as the current data.

 {% hint style="info" %}
 **Column_mapping.** In this example, we directly display the dashboard in the next step.
 In other cases, you might need to add **column_mapping** dictionary to help the tool process the input data correctly.
 For example, you can point to the encoded categorical features, or the name of the target column.
-Consult this section ADD LINK for help.
+Consult the [Column Mapping section](../dashboards/column_mapping.md) for help.
 {% endhint %}

 ## 4. Generate the Data Drift dashboard